 As you study for the MCAT exam, it’s important to remember there’s no right or wrong way to prepare.
 What works for you depends on your own personal study habits and schedule.
 But sometimes the best sources of advice come from those who have just gone through the process, and with their recent experience in mind, you may discover different study tips and lessons learned that can work for you.

-To help you on your preparation journey, the AAMC has developed a new resource, How I Prepared for the MCAT Exam -- a collection of student profiles that showcase study tips and approaches used by students who were satisfied with their MCAT scores.
+To help you on your preparation journey, the AAMC has developed a new resource called How I Prepared for the MCAT Exam.
+This collection of student profile showcases study tips and approaches used by students who were satisfied with their MCAT scores.
 Each profile includes study schedules, strategies, personal challenges, and dos and don'ts, all narrated by the students themselves.
-The collection includes 21 different profiles, with stories that highlight the wide variation of ways you can prepare for the exam.
+The collection houses 21 different profiles, with stories that highlight the wide variety of ways you can prepare for the exam.
 Some of their tips may even surprise you.